sismo-core/sismo-docs/tutorials/sismo-connect/gate-your-contracts-with-sismo-connect-advanced.md

 This function should give you a huge feeling on how to leverage the three type of requests available: the Claim request, the Auth request and the Signed Message request.
 By using them, you can prove a user group membership, an account ownership while making the user sign a message in his Data Vault.\
 \
-By calling the `claimWithSismoConnect` function with the `sismoConnectResponse` as bytes received by your front, you have now the full flow of an on-chain sismoConnect integration. 💪
+By calling the `claimWithSismoConnect` function with the `sismoConnectResponse` as bytes received by your front, you have now the full flow of an on-chain Sismo Connect integration. 💪

 {% hint style="success" %}
 We highly encourage you to take a look at the different on-chain boilerplates showcased in this [repository](https://github.com/sismo-core/sismo-connect-boilerplate).
 You can see simple contracts gating a counter with a sismoConnectResponse and the tests associated to it.